OSAS/rh-events/2013/FOSDEM.md

-In this presentation I'll describe some standard and common cloud APIs such as EC2 and CIMI, and show how one can use Deltacloud in order to support them on top ofcloud environments.
+In this presentation I'll describe some standard and common cloud APIs such as EC2 and CIMI, and show how one can use Deltacloud in order to support them on top of cloud environments.
 As an example, I'll show how to add this support and use it on top of the oVirt engine.